simonmichael/hledger/doc/SPEC-holdings.md

   (amount arithmetic discards cost basis, so balances alone don't suffice).
   Each lot's cost basis is parsed back from the lot subaccount name, which by construction contains the acquisition date and unit cost.
+- Each report row expands to one Holding record per commodity (rowHoldings in Holdings.hs), including zero-units records for commodities with realised gains but no units; all output formats (text table, csv/tsv, html, fods, json) render these same records, so they always agree (#2693).
 - Rendering via Text.Tabular.AsciiWide as in Balance.hs.

 ## Phases